r-barnes/richdem/README.md

 RichDEM uses parallel processing and state of the art algorithms to quickly process even very large DEMs.

-RichDEM can use both the D8 and D-infinite (Tarboton) flow metrics.
-It can resolve terrain depressions (or pits) either by filling or by channel carving.
+RichDEM offers a variety of flow metrics, such as D8 and D∞.
+It can flood or breach depressions.
+It can calculate flow accumulation, slops, curvatures, &c.

-It can calculate contributing/up-slope areas, slopes, curvatures, and aspects.
+Please cite RichDEM (see below).

 Current State of the Repo
 =========================